 Over the last few years, the term ‘content marketing’ has lost currency.
-Everyone now considers themselves to be a ‘storyteller’.
+Everyone now thinks they’re a ‘storyteller’.
 But for all the talk about designing experiences and starting conversations, too much brand content is still riddled with unintelligible buzzwords and exists solely to sell a product.
-If it’s telling a story, it’s not a particularly interesting one.
+If it’s telling a story, it’s not an interesting one.

-But while it’s easy to mock the idea that marketers are all storytellers (and of course, many people do), the reality is that the best content tells a creative and engrossing story.
+But while it’s easy to mock the idea that marketers are all storytellers (and of course, many people do), the reality is that the best content does tell a creative and engrossing story.
 The articles, videos and visuals that resonate with us are rooted in narrative and human emotion.
-In the process, they also deliver business results.
+And in the process, they can also deliver business results.

 “If I waited for perfection… I would never write a word”